-Corrugated cardboard – the material from which packaging is made
+Corrugated board - the stuff packaging is made of

 Have you ever dreamed of waves?
-Our packaging experts at Model often feel the same way.
-Not from rushing masses of water in a warm holiday country – but from flowing paper that combines in several layers to form incredibly stable corrugated cardboard.
+Our packaging experts at Model often do.
+Not of rushing masses of water in a warm holiday destination - but of flowing paper that combines in several layers to form incredibly stable corrugated cardboard.

-To help you get to know corrugated cardboard as a raw material, we have gathered our concentrated expert knowledge for you.
-Here you can read:
+To help you get to know the raw material corrugated board better, we have collected our concentrated expert knowledge for you.
+Read here:

 You probably use the fascinating material corrugated cardboard almost every day.
-With your new corrugated board knowledge, you are guaranteed to make good packaging decisions in the future – for example, when choosing your moving or shipping boxes.
+With your new corrugated cardboard knowledge, you are guaranteed to make good packaging decisions in future - for example when choosing your moving or shipping boxes.

 The advantages of corrugated board

 Paper, air, glue.
-These ingredients ensure the stable lightweight construction of the corrugated board.
-Several layers of corrugated paper are glued to one or between several layers of another paper or cardboard.
+These ingredients ensure the stable lightweight construction of corrugated cardboard.
+Several layers of corrugated paper are glued onto one or between several layers of another paper or cardboard.

-Why is corrugated cardboard so strong?
-This is due to the shape and arrangement of the wave.
-It cushions against loads from the outside and inside, as the pressure is evenly distributed over the surface of the entire corrugated board.
-This stable construction also exists in nature, for example in wasp nests.
-By the way, you can find all the important corrugated board terms in our lexicon:
+Why is corrugated board so stable?
+This is due to the shape and arrangement of the corrugation.
+It cushions against external and internal loads, as the pressure is evenly distributed over the entire surface of the corrugated cardboard.
+This stable construction can also be found in nature, for example in wasps' nests.

 The technical values of corrugated board

-What does a corrugated cardboard box need to be able to do?
-It must be stable with a low weight, it should be cheap, stackable and easy to use.
-DIN 55468 defines three specific quality characteristics for corrugated board as a packaging material:
+What must a corrugated cardboard box be able to do?
+It must be stable with a low net weight, it should be inexpensive, stackable and easy to use.
+DIN 55468 defines three specific quality characteristics for corrugated cardboard as a packaging material:

-- Edge compression resistance in kN/m (kilonewton meters)
+- the edge crush resistance in kN/m (kilonewton metres)

-Corrugated cardboard: The secret to the right grade
+Corrugated board: The secret of the right grade

-How do you find the right corrugated board for your own application?
-When making your selection, always consider the size and weight of your packaged goods as well as their shipping route.
-As a result,
+How do you find the right corrugated cardboard for your application?
+When making your choice, always consider the size and weight of your packaged goods and the shipping route.
+This results in

-a specific combination of corrugations (two or three types of corrugation can be combined with each other, thus giving specific properties to the corrugated board),
+- a specific flute combination (two or three flute types can be combined to give the corrugated board specific properties),

-a specific basis weight and the type of base paper (e.g. the particularly robust paper type Kraftliner or the cheaper paper type Testliner as a cover paper as well as semi-pulp for the shaft),
+- a specific grammage and the type of base paper (for example, the particularly robust Kraftliner paper grade or the more favourable Testliner paper grade as the cover paper and semi-pulp for the flute),

 The FEFCO code for a better overview

-The FEFCO code makes it easier for you to keep track of the designs of standardized shipping packaging.
-This is because all standard boxes made of corrugated cardboard have an internationally common code that simplifies communication between manufacturer, retailer and consumer.
+The FEFCO code makes it easier for you to keep track of the designs of standardised shipping packaging.
+This is because all standardised corrugated cardboard boxes have an internationally used code that simplifies communication between manufacturers, retailers and consumers.
 Read detailed information about the FEFCO code here.

-To help you quickly find your way around the Model Online Shop, we have catalogued our extensive range of standard corrugated cardboard boxes according to the FEFCO code.
-Simply enter your desired FEFCO number in the search.
+To help you find your way around the Model Online Shop quickly, we have catalogued our extensive range of standard corrugated cardboard boxes according to the FEFCO code.
+Simply enter your desired FEFCO number in the search box.